 Does your child struggle with inattention, hyperactivity, and/or impulsiveness?
 Have you been told that stimulant medication is the only effective treatment for these symptoms?

 If so, your experience is like that of many parents and it is important for you to know that medication is NOT the only effective treatment available.
-There are many research-based treatments that have been shown to reduce symptoms inattention, hyperactivity, and impulsivity without causing the negative side effects of prescription stimulants.
+There are many research-based treatments that have been shown to reduce symptoms such as inattention, hyperactivity, and impulsivity without causing the negative side effects of prescription stimulants.
 Herbal treatments are one option, specifically the combination of valerian and lemon balm.

 Recent research (Gromball et al., 2014) demonstrated that a product combining valerian and lemon balm significantly reduced symptoms of restlessness and insomnia in elementary aged children with symptoms of ADHD.
 The specific product used in the study combined the two herbs for a total dose of 640mg valerian and 320mg lemon balm daily.
 Parent and pediatrician evaluations indicated that problems with focus, hyperactivity, impulsivity, and sleep all decreased markedly for the majority of the 169 children included in the study.
 It was also notable that the majority of parents who rated their child’s behavior as severely impacting the family felt that was no longer the case after the 7-week treatment period.
 The treatment was very well tolerated, with only mild transient side effects of irritability and fatigue in two of the children.